 The best yuzu kosho is the one pictured above.
 It comes in a jar and costs about $8-9.
-You can find it in at the spice aisle (where they carry wasabi, karashi mustard, shichimi togarashi etc) at Japanese grocery stores.
-You can also find a different brand on Amazon.
+You can find it in the spice aisle (where they carry wasabi, karashi mustard, shichimi togarashi, etc) at Japanese grocery stores.
+You can also find a different brands on Amazon.

 Substitutions and Variations